 - Adult caregivers of individuals of any age with Alzheimer's disease and related disorders (ADRD);

-- Older relative caregivers (age 55+) caring for children under 18 (kinship);
+- Older relative caregivers (age 55+), excluding parents, who live with and care for children under 18 (kinship);

 Five allowable service categories under 42 USC § 3030s-1(b):